gon1942/Tomcat/README.md

 # Tomcat Server
-A tomcat server to run webapps.
+A tomcat server to run a web application archive file (.war) in the webapps folder.

 ### Installed software:
 * Ubuntu 20.04